mbentley/docker-omada-controller/README.md

 ### Controller Upgrades

 Before performing any upgrade, I would suggest taking a backup through the controller itself.
 Controller upgrades are done by stopping the existing container gracefully (see the [note below](#preventing-database-corruption) on this topic), removing the existing container, and running a new container with the new version of the controller.
-This can be done manually, with compose, or with many other 3rd party tools which auto-update containers.
+This can be done manually, with compose, or with many other 3rd party tools which auto-update containers, such as [Watchtower](https://containrrr.dev/watchtower/).

 ### Preventing Database Corruption

 When stopping your container in order to upgrade the controller, make sure to allow the MongoDB enough time to safely shutdown.
 This is done using `docker stop -t <value>` where `<value>` is a number in seconds, such as 60, which should allow the controller to cleanly shutdown.
 Database corruption has been observed when not cleanly shut down.
 The `docker run` and compose examples now include `--stop-timeout` and `stop_grace_period` which are set to 60s.

-## Building images
+## Building Images

+There are pre-built [images on Docker Hub](https://hub.docker.com/r/mbentley/omada-controller/tags) - you only need to build your own image if you either don't trust pre-built images or want to do something custom to the image.

 <details>
 <summary>Click to expand docker build instructions</summary>